RxDocTomisin22/RxDoc.github.io/README.md

 Impact

 RXdoc.Tech aimed to bridge the gap in medication information accessibility and empower users to take control of their health decisions.

+if you wish to work on this your-self or want any info messeage anyone on the project